Guest Post by Susan Case

 Then they pressed their nature objects into the dough.

 Mom baked the keepsakes to harden them.
-Now they can be used as a gift to grandma on Mother’s Day or kept in their special Treasure Box as a reminder of a fun outdoor adventure.
+Now use them as a gift to grandma on Mother’s Day.
+Or keep them in their special Treasure Box as a reminder of a fun outdoor adventure.

 Salt Dough Recipe: